-In this review guide, we gonna take a look at the new Olight Odin 2000 lumen flashlight for long gun usage.
+In this review guide, we gonna take a look at the new Olight Odin 2000 lumen flashlight for weapon mounted applications.

-It's a dedicated weapon Scout light from Olight, in direct competition with the Surefire M600 Scout.
-What's cool about the Odin is that it fits any Scout light style mounting accessories such as M LOK, Picatinny & KeyMod that are already readily available on the market today.
+It's a dedicated weapon Scout light from Olight.
+In many ways it resembles the look & feel of a Surefire Scout and it uses the sane Scout mounting accessories such as M LOK, Picatinny & KeyMod that are already readily available on the market today.

 Does it live up to the standard? let's check it out below:

 The Olight Odin's high lumen and candela outputs are the first two core specs that made this light very appealing for a long gun & home defense applications.